Vi Peel before 298237

 Patients often wonder if are there foods that cause acne.
 Acne is a complex disease.
 It affects both men and woman, adults and teens. and people of all ethnic backgrounds.
 Acne is the most common skin disease.
 Most people are familiar with the onset associated with the hormonal changes of adolescence, and the menstrual cycle in women, but there now is some evidence that your diet may also play a role in breakouts.

-Dairy consumption is associated with an increase in acne flares.
+Studies show that dairy consumption is associated with an increase in the prevalence and severity of acne flares.
 Interestingly, not all types of dairy products equally affect the disease.
 Skim milk has been associated with more acne flares versus whole milk.
 Interestingly, probiotics, the “good bacteria” found in foods like yogurt with life active cultures, are also being evaluated for potentially acne-preventing properties.

 Sugar consumption now has some data supporting the long-held belief that eating sweets causes acne.
 There are some reports that a high glycemic diet may be associated with acne flares.